 Iterator for cusped manifolds in an sqlite3 table of manifolds.

 Initialize with the table name.
-The table schema is required to include a text field called ‘name’ and a blob field called ‘triangulation’.
-The blob holds the result of M._to_bytes() or M._to_string(), optionally preceded by a change of basis matrix for the peripheral curves.
-The structure of the blob is determined by its first byte.
+The table schema is required to include a text field called ‘name’ and a text field called ‘triangulation’.
+The text holds the result of M.triangulation_isosig(), M.triangulation_isosig(decorated = True), or M._to_string().

 Both mapping from the manifold name, and lookup by index are supported.
 Slicing can be done either by numerical index or by volume.